1. Key messages

 No clear trends in suicidal thoughts are observed

-The proportion of people that considered suicide in the last 12 months (as well as in their lifetime) is lower in 2018 than in 2013, but the proportion is still higher than the values observed in 2008 (differences are not significant).
+The proportion of people who considered suicide in the last 12 months (as well as in their lifetime) is lower in 2018 than in 2013, but the proportion is still higher than the values observed in 2008 (differences are not significant).

 Suicidal thoughts are more frequent in the Walloon Region and the Brussels Capital Region